 Sales executives sell their company’s goods and services.
-Their customers may be businesses, governmental organisations or individuals, both in the UK and abroad.
+Customers may include businesses, governmental organisations and individuals, both in the UK and abroad.

 Within the sales environment a number of other job titles are also used to refer to a similar job role, including: sales representative; sales consultant; territory manager; business development representative.

 Typical work activities depend on the market and the setting.
 A basic distinction can be made between two types of sales: business to business (B2B) and business to customer or consumer (B2C).

 B2B sales involve selling products or services from one business to another.
 This is a typical avenue for graduates.
 For example, a sales executive in a company that manufactures fast moving consumer goods (FMCG), e.g. soft drinks, will sell to the retailer and may be involved in making a strong argument so the products get shelf space.
 Activities important for success include:

 B2C sales involve direct selling to the consumer or end user.
 Examples include selling credit cards via the telephone or selling new cars in a showroom.